 Strategy in customer service consists of developing a customer-oriented culture.
-A customer-oriented culture is achieved when every employee understands that good service is expected, that exceptional service is rewarded, and that unsatisfactory service is not tolerated.
-Such strategy involves statements of vision, values, mission, goals, objectives, and action plans.
+A customer-oriented culture is achieved when every employee

 Customer feedback is essential to strategy.
 We obtain feedback from a number of sources, including complaints, suggestions, incident reports, surveys, interdepartmental meetings, cross-functional work groups, task forces, and focus groups.